 SensiScreen® are real-time PCR-based assays for somatic mutation detection in cancer patients.
-SensiScreen® combines high sensitivity with multiplexing capabilities, ease-of-use, and are designed to work on standard real-time PCR equipment.
+SensiScreen® combines high sensitivity with multiplexing capabilities and ease-of-use, and are designed to work on standard real-time PCR equipment.
 Sensitive detection of somatic mutations by SensiScreen® is achieved with PentaBase’s novel and selective INA® technologies including the use of BaseBlockers™ that suppress false positive signals from wild type templates.

 From sample to answer in less than three hours